Approved: Sputnik V, AstraZeneca, Pfizer-BioNTech and Sinovac

 The government insists the country has never registered a single case of coronavirus.

-- Little is known about how the vaccination program is going.
+- Little is known about the vaccination program.
 The Health and Medical Industry Ministry has said that there are 18 dedicated vaccination points distributed around the health centers in the capital and in the regions.
 That makes roughly one vaccination-distribution facility for every 300,000 citizens.